Feel comfortable before you booking a trip with us

 What type of food is served?

-We want you to experience the local food during our day walks and trekking tours.
-If you have any food preferences or dietary requirement please let us know in advance.
+We want you to experience the local food during our day-hikes and trekking tours.

 Breakfast: Sri Lankan or western

-Lunch: Sri Lankan – at a local eatery, house or packed – vegetarian
+Lunch: Sri Lankan – at a local eatery or packed

 Dinner: Sri Lankan or western